 11:30 am – 12:30 pm Lunch break

 12:30 pm – 1:15 pm Dynamic stretching, agility, and core

 Open to U10s and older, this camp is designed to provide early season, on-snow mileage focused on technical free skiing.
 Sally Utter will be leading this camp—additional staff will depend on the numbers and ages of participants.
 The goal of this camp is to get athletes back on snow and work on fundamental skills including fore/aft balance, carving, and pole plants (among other skills).

-Holiday Race Camp Dec 14-16, 2020
+Holiday Race Camp (December 18-20, 2023)

-Power Race Camps
+Power Race Camps (Multiple Sessions Available)

 Registration for all camps is open and closes two weeks prior to the start of each camp.

 These three-day camps are designed to be intense training periods, focusing on one discipline at a time, aligned with the NVC race schedule.
 When the race schedule is released camp disciplines will align and be announced at that time.
 Camps run 9 a.m. to 3 p.m. each day and include a comprehensive technical progression with video analysis and timing.
 These camps are designed for U12 and U14 athletes.
 U10s may be accepted with coach’s recommendations.
 For possible housing for these camps, please contact Sally Utter.